 The second weekend in January, virtually every team in the Premier League will be entered into the FA Cup’s Third Round Proper (I love English names!).
 The FA Cup, if you don’t know, is a no-seeding, no-bracket tournament which, at each round, sees bigger clubs enter.
 And anybody could play anybody, anywhere.

-- Bournemouth of the Premier League play at League One Millwall
+- West Ham United of the Premier League at Stockport County of fifth-tier National League

 And, sometimes, out of the basket will pop some really fun and unexpected rivalry games like Burnley playing Blackburn Rovers.
 (Trust me: It’s intense!)

-Oh, and all the other leagues play that Saturday the 8th, as well.
+Oh, and all the leagues below the Championship play that Saturday the 8th, as well.

 Some Final Thoughts on Christmas Season English Soccer Trips